 Let's be specific about what's actually on the line:

-Credit score drop: Payment history is the single biggest factor in your FICO score — about 35%.
-A payment 30+ days late gets reported to the credit bureaus and can drop your score by 50–100+ points overnight.
-That damage can take years to fully recover from.
+Credit score drop: Payment history is the single biggest factor in a FICO score — roughly 35% according to myFICO.
+A payment 30+ days late may be reported to the credit bureaus and can have a meaningful negative effect on a score; the size of the drop depends on the individual credit profile.

-Higher interest rate: Some cards include a "penalty APR" clause that lets the issuer raise your interest rate to 29.99% or higher if you miss a payment.
+Higher interest rate: Some cards include a "penalty APR" clause that allows the issuer to raise the interest rate (often well above 29%) after a missed payment, subject to the card's terms.

 One missed payment.
 Multiple consequences.
 Not worth it.